xchataqua/xchataqua/README.md

 # Where is my config files?
 Where is my log files?

+Look in

+> \~/Library/Containers/org.3rddev.xchatazure/Data/Library/Application Support/XChat Azure/

-Visit "~/Library/Containers/org.3rddev.xchatazure/Data/Library/Application Support/XChat Azure/". "~" means your home directory.
-(For example, /Users/myname)
+Where "~" means your home directory.
+(For example, /Users/myname.)

 # Move GTK xchat2 or XChat Aqua to Azure